 There is a significant different between Eastern and Western thought.
 One of those differences is our actual thinking process.
 Western thinking is quite linear – steps 1,2,3, leading to a final outcome.
 Eastern thinking is more process-oriented and “circular.”
 The focus isn’t about getting to the final outcome but the pilgrimage.
 Its more about the journey than the outcome.

 We need to remember that Hebrew thinking was Eastern, which means the Hebrew scriptures were written by Eastern thinkers.
-Notice how the Old Testament is written in story and journey form.
+Notice how the Hebrew Bible, the Old Testament, is written in story and journey form.
 It doesn’t give us exacting formulas to land on, but principles to follow (the Proverbs are a great example of this).
 In our Western thinking, we tend to presume that the New Testament follows the Old Testament linearly.
 We must also remember that Jesus was trained and grew up in an Eastern culture, learning the Hebrew scriptures.
 (This would be true of the Apostle Paul and most, if not all, of the other New Testament writers who constantly circled back to the Hebrew scriptures as they developed their own understanding of Jesus and his anointing as King)

 I want to circle back to a previous blog post, The Great Omission.
 In it we looked at what is often referred to as Jesus’ Two Great Commandments: